Status & Action Bar (STAB)

 Inside Edit & Redistribute, you can either describe the change in plain English with the Edit Agent or open the full manual editor.

-- Use it for metadata fixes, new album artwork, and replacement track audio.
+- Use it for metadata fixes (genre, title version, credits, language), new album artwork, and replacement track audio.

 - If you replace track audio or change a UPC or ISRC, ONCE asks you to confirm a takedown before redistribution.